-This is named the Rochford Mineral Exploratory Drilling Project (not the former Rochford gold project, now called the Bella project).
-It would involve exploration drilling for graphite, a mineral that is used for electric vehicle batteries, lubricants, other industrial purposes – and for pencils.
+The Rochford Mineral Exploratory Drilling Project (not the former Rochford gold project, now called the Bella project) would involve exploration drilling for graphite, a mineral that is used for electric vehicle batteries, lubricants, other industrial purposes – and for pencils.

 Why is this troubling – even more troubling than some of the other projects we’ve opposed?
-Because it is immediately adjacent to – and some proposed drill pads might be at – Pe’ Sla.
-Pe’ Sla is a sacred site or homeland to which Lakota people return ceremonially multipal times throughout the year.
+Because it is immediately adjacent to – and some proposed drill pads might be at – Pe’sla.
+Pe’ sla is a sacred site or homeland to which Lakota people return ceremonially multiple times throughout the year.

 Ed Martley photo.